 Tip 7 – Photograph Sequences of Your Baby

 As you photograph your baby, keep your camera up and keep shooting as he or she moves around and interacts with the other elements in the scene.
 These photos can create cute sequences that, when placed side by side, tell a fun story.

 Tip 8 – Consider Action Poses and Cues for Your Baby

 With babies 6 months old and up, you can start incorporating action poses in your photography.
 Have the baby interact with a family member, using tricks that make the baby laugh.
 Try tickling the baby, having the baby “climb” on the parents, smothering the baby with kisses and other action poses.

 Once you have the scene set up, instead of moving the baby, consider moving around and capturing different angles.
 Sometimes the best shot you get is the second or third idea you have that stems from the original idea.

 Tip 10 – Shoot During Golden Hour

 If your baby shoot is outside, time your photo session to happen 1 hour before sunset.
-This is what photographers call “golden hour” because of the beautiful, soft, orange light.
+This is what photographers call “golden hour” because of the beautiful, soft, golden light.
 Try to keep direct sunlight off of the face, as that will create harsh shadows.
 Position your baby so that the light is hitting the back of her head.
-Or put her in shade so that it doesn’t hit her at all.
+Or put her in the shade so that it doesn’t hit her at all.